JoleneMel/HealthBotApp/README.md

 3.)
 See if some voice lines can be done, maybe little animations instead of the mock up to show it off more as a full idea

+4.)
+Once gitpages is corrected please use a link so people can see the project via a portfoloio

 :)